isc-projects/kea/doc/guide/dhcp6-srv.rst

-The effect is the same as if the client added the option code in the Option Request Option (or its equivalent for vendor options) so in:
+The effect is the same as if the client added the option code in the Option Request option (or its equivalent for vendor options), as in:

 ::